AutoInt: Automatic Integration for Fast Neural Volume Rendering: Introduction

 This procedure results in a closed-form solution for the antiderivative, which, by the fundamental theorem of calculus, enables the calculation of any definite integral in two evaluations of the MLP.
 Inspired by techniques for automatic differentiation (AutoDiff), we call this procedure \emph{automatic integration} or AutoInt.
 Although the mechanisms of AutoInt and AutoDiff are very different, both approaches enable the calculation of integrals or derivatives in an automated manner that does not rely on traditional numerical techniques, such as sampling or finite differences.

-The primary benefit of AutoInt is that it allows us to evaluate arbitrary definite integrals quickly by querying the network representing the antiderivative.
+The primary benefit of AutoInt is that it allows evaluating arbitrary definite integrals quickly by querying the network representing the antiderivative.
 This concept could have important applications across science and engineering; here, we focus on the specific application of neural volume rendering.
-For this application, being able to quickly evaluate integrals amounts to accelerating rendering (i.e., inference) times, which is crucial for making these techniques more competitive with traditional real-time graphics pipelines.
+For this application, efficiently evaluating integrals amounts to accelerating rendering (i.e., inference) times, which is crucial for making these techniques more competitive with traditional real-time graphics pipelines.
 However, our framework still requires a slow training process to optimize a network for a given set of posed 2D images.

 Specifically, our contributions include the following. \begin{itemize} \itemsep0em \item We introduce a framework for automatic integration that learns closed-form integral solutions.
-To this end, we explore new network architectures and training strategies. \item Using automatic integration, we propose a new model and parameterization for neural volume rendering that is efficient in computation and memory. \item We demonstrate neural volume rendering at significantly improved rendering rates, an order of magnitude faster than previous implementations~\cite{mildenhall2020nerf}. \end{itemize}
+To this end, we explore new network architectures and training strategies. \item Using automatic integration, we propose a new model and parameterization for neural volume rendering that is efficient in computation and memory. \item We improve a tradeoff between neural rendering speed and image quality, demonstrating rendering rates that are an order of magnitude faster than previous implementations~\cite{mildenhall2020nerf}, though with a slight reduction in image quality. \end{itemize}